cssallg001/GPA_Calculator_v2.0/README.md

 # GPA_Calculator_v2.0

 A GPA calculator that I wrote for fun and because I really liked the thought of having the convenience of having a gpa calculator on my local machine rather than relying on a calculator on a webpage.
 I first wanted to make sure the logic of my code worked first.
-Don't know when per se, but I know I'll eventually get around to the To Do list below.
+I'll eventually get around to the To Do list below, thought I'm not sure when per se,.

 To do:
 • Interactive GUI